Mentec: RSX-11

-Ownership of RSX-11S, RSX-11M, RSX-11M Plus and Micro/RSX was transferred from Digital to Mentec Inc. in March 1994 as part of a broader agreement.
-In 2006 Mentec Inc. was declared bankrupt while Mentec Ltd. was acquired by Irish firm Calyx in December 2006,.
+Ownership of RSX-11S, RSX-11M, RSX-11M Plus and Micro/RSX was transferred from DEC to Mentec Inc. in March 1994 as part of a broader agreement.
+In 2006 Mentec Inc. was declared bankrupt while Mentec Ltd. was acquired by Irish firm Calyx in December 2006.
 The PDP-11 software, which was owned by Mentec Inc. was then bought by XX2247 LLC, which is the owner of the software today.
 It is unclear if new commercial licenses are possible to buy at this time.
 Hobbyists can run RSX-11M (version 4.3 or earlier) and RSX-11M Plus (version 3.0 or earlier) on the SIMH emulator thanks to a free license granted in May 1998 by Mentec Inc.

-Legal ownership of RSX-11A, RSX-11B, RSX-11C, RSX-11D, and IAS never changed hands; therefore it passed to Compaq when it acquired Digital in 1998 and then to Hewlett-Packard in 2002.
+Legal ownership of RSX-11A, RSX-11B, RSX-11C, RSX-11D, and IAS never changed hands; therefore it passed to Compaq when it acquired DEC in 1998 and then to Hewlett-Packard in 2002.
 In late 2015 Hewlett-Packard split into two separate companies (HP Inc. and Hewlett Packard Enterprise), so the current owner cannot be firmly established.
-New commercial licenses have not been issued at least since October 1979 (RSX-11A, RSX-11B, RSX-11C) or 1990 (IAS), and no one of these operating systems was ever licensed for hobbyist use.
+New commercial licenses have not been issued at least since October 1979 (RSX-11A, RSX-11B, RSX-11C) or 1990 (IAS), and none of these operating systems was ever licensed for hobbyist use.